By Acodis Pharma Team on January 29, 2026

 • Does not replace MES functionality at the manufacturing execution layer

-• Performance depends on document clarity
+• Performance depends on document clarity and quality

-Digital Document Management System: The Workflow Support
+Digital Document Management: The Workflow Support

 Role in Batch Review